tylerlong/NeoEditor/README.md

         2. there are examples about how to write ACE extensions
         3. maybe this is the key that how can I make the editor extensible
         4. yes, write ext in org NeoEditor on Github
+    3. this is about the extensibility, a very big topic. think about it carefully
 60. detect file change and reload file
     2. check file exists or not, check file content modified or not.
     3. this is important. my work got overwrited which sucks